 For ED, hits or true positives (TP) on the class of errors are the correctly identified errors, misses or false negatives (FN) are the errors not identified by the system, and false flags or false positives (FP) are the correct instances incorrectly flagged as errors by the system.
 True negatives (TN) - the correct instances classified as correct by the system - are relevant for estimating accuracy but not other measures.
-The number of true/false positives/negatives is estimated by comparing the difference between the original and the system's suggestion: if the gold standard is different from the original text, then there is an error in the original which is expected to be identified by the ED system.
+The number of true/false positives and negatives is estimated by comparing the difference between the original and the gold standard annotation with the difference between the original and the system's suggestion: if the gold standard is different from the original text, then there is an error in the original which is expected to be identified by the ED system.
 Table 2.8 illustrates this with an example.
 For detection, the exact match between the gold standard correction and the system's suggestion is not required (see the TP cell in Table 2.8): as soon as both differ from the original word, an error is flagged in the right place and is counted as a hit.